On this page:

 Advisory Board Meetings

-The Advisory Board on Cosmetology met February 8, 2016 in Austin.
-The agenda is available online.
-The meeting was archived and is available on TDLR's YouTube channel.
+The Advisory Board on Cosmetology met September 18, 2017 in Austin.
+The agenda and staff reports (PDF) are available online.
+Due to technical difficulties, the meeting was not broadcast live.
+The meeting will be posted as soon as possible on TDLR's YouTube channel.

 Military Service Members, Veterans, and Spouses